gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/Unit.md

 var set = new Dictionary<string, Unit>();
 ```

-so that nobody could perform an erroneous operation like `stringSet["contoso"] = DateTime.UtcNow` which is not intended for a set.
+so that nobody could perform an erroneous operation like `stringSet["contoso"] = DateTime.UtcNow` which is not allowed for a set.

 Now you see this.
 The `Unit` type can be used as a parameter in generic specializations whenever your intent is to "void" a specific parameter because you do not need it.